nfischer/vimignore/README.md

 the root.
 If that does not exist, it will then prefer the deepest .gitignore file along your path.

+Also, you can use the `:GAddToIgnore` and `:GIgnoreCurrentFile` commands for alternative methods of editing the `.gitignore` file.

+See `:help vimignore` from within vim for up-to-date documentation on all available commands.

 Fugitive Integration
 --------------------

-The best way to use this plugin is in conjunction with [Tim Pope's fugitive plugin](www.github.com/tpope/vim-fugitive).
-In particular, when using the `:Gstatus` command, Vimignore adds a mapping on 'I'.
+The best way to use this plugin is in conjunction with [Tim Pope's fugitive plugin](https://github.com/tpope/vim-fugitive).
+In particular, when using the `:Gstatus` command, Vimignore adds a mapping on `I`.

 Press `<shift>-i` when viewing the git index (`:Gstatus` window) to add the file on the current line to the gitignore list and update the git index accordingly.

 Configuration
 -------------